What Are Backlinks?

 You don’t want to go overboard with keyword-rich anchor text.
 In fact, Google has a filter in their algorithm called “Google Penguin”.

 Google Penguin filters out websites that use black hat link building strategies.
-And it specifically focuses on sites that build backlinks that have exact match anchor text.
+And it specifically focuses on sites that build backlinks with exact match anchor text.

 Trait #3: The Site (and Page) Linking to You Is Topically Related To Your Site